 A great feature BoardVitals offers is the ability to set your own budget and price you want to pay for CME Pro Plus.
 It’s a great option to spend the rest of your CME money before it expires when you find you have leftover funds as we approach their expiration.

 One of the best parts of this deal is that you can get a discount from us and still get a gift card with your CME.
-Use the promo code Modern150 at checkout.
-But hurry, because it expires on June 30th.
+Use the promo code Modern10 at checkout for 10% off your purchase.

 One Year Access - MDCalc CME with Gift Card